laravel/docs/helpers.md

 <a name="method-fluent-str-excerpt"></a>
 #### `excerpt` {.collection-method}

-The `excerpt` method extracts an excerpt from text that matches the first instance of a phrase:
+The `excerpt` method extracts an excerpt from the string that matches the first instance of a phrase within that string:

     use Illuminate\Support\Str;